GenomeDK/genomedk-docs/docs/projects-and-accounting.rst

     Revoke a users' administrative rights to a project.
 :command:`gdk-project-show <project name>`
-    List various information about the project, e.g. who the current project owner is, when the project was created, etc.
+    List various information about the project, e.g. who the current project owner is, when the project was created, etc. Also provides an overview of the total number of billing hours used by the given project, as well as the current storage and backup usage.
+:command:`gdk-project-usage`
+    Provides a detailed listing of the ressources used by all projects owned by you.

 To get help for any of the commands, run the command without any parameters.